 Chancellor’s Doctoral Incentive Program

-The Chancellor’s Doctoral Incentive Program (CDIP) aims to increase the number of individuals who demonstrate potential as doctoral students and who may be interested in applying for future CSU instructional faculty positions.
+The Chancellor’s Doctoral Incentive Program (CDIP) aims to increase the number of promising doctoral students who may be interested in applying for future CSU instructional faculty positions.

 This exemplary program has been in existence for over 20 years and has resulted in the hiring of over 600 CSU faculty members in a wide range of disciplines.
 Currently, more than 50 CSULB faculty members are former recipients of this competitive award.